nexiality/documentation/commands/base/startRecording().md

 ### Description
-This command is used to screen record an execution.
+This command performs screen recording during an execution.
 The recording will capture the entire primary desktop (and thus will not work in a headless mode).

 The screen recording can start within any part of a script file.
 It will be start recording from the point this command is invoked until [`stopRecording()`](stopRecording().html) is invoked _WITHIN THE SAME SCRIPT_.
 The recording